 MA in Forensic Practice with Children and Young People

-Welcome to Terapia’s training in Forensic Practice with Children and Young People.
-Our programme is unique in that it combines the study of criminogenic processes and child developmental theories in conjunction with risk assessment, evidence based practice, assessment and treatment planning and working as an expert witness in court.
-These will be linked to psychological and psychotherapeutic models such as attachment theory and current neuroscience theories about the development of dissocial behaviour.
-It is a training that is applicable to those working with adolescents and children.
-The modules are focused on:
+The MA programme in Forensic Practice with Children and Young People is unique in that it combines the study of criminogenic processes and child developmental theories in conjunction with risk assessment, evidence-based practice, assessment and treatment planning as well as working as an expert witness in court.

 The training is open to practitioners with practical experience working with child and adolescent clients.
 We welcome qualified psychotherapists, counsellors and members of caring professions, psychologists, psychiatrists, social workers and youth offending and probation service practitioners.